-jobactive participants are equally likely to study full time as part time, and most commonly study at the Certificate 3 or 4 level.
+jobactive participants are equally likely to be in full-time study as in part-time study, and most commonly study at the Certificate 3 or 4 level.

 OUTCOME MEASURES AND DEFINITIONS

 Employment: A participant is considered employed if they indicate that they work one or more hours on average per week.
 The employment rate is the proportion of total participants who are employed.